Wainuiomata BMX Track: Premier BMX Racing and Training Facility in Lower Hutt

 Frequently Asked Questions

-Are There Age Restrictions for Using the BMX Track?
+Are There Age Categories for Using the BMX Track?

-Is There a Fee to Use the BMX Track?
+Is There a Cost to Access the BMX Track?

 Conclusion